orbitdb-archive/orbit-db-nextgen/docs/GETTING_STARTED.md

     // db creator.
 When replicating a database on a remote peer, the remote
     // peer must also have write access.
 Here, we are simply allowing anyone
     // to write to the database.
 A more robust solution would use the
-    // OrbitDBAccessController to provide "as-required" access using grant and
+    // OrbitDBAccessController to provide "fine-grain" access using grant and
     // revoke.
     db = await orbitdb.open('my-db', { AccessController: AccessController({ write: ['*']})})
   }

-  // copy this output if you want to connect a peer to another. console.log('my-db address', db.address)
+  // Copy this output if you want to connect a peer to another. console.log('my-db address', db.address)

   // Add some records to the db when another peers joins.